 The City worked with various residents, businesses, and community members over the past two (2) years to develop the plan and tailored approach to best facilitate new residential, commercial, and industrial development.
 The far-reaching outreach and engagement campaign, which also engaged the City's youth through a partnership with Central Elementary School, was recently recognized by the San Diego Section American Planning Association, winning an award of excellence for public outreach.

-City staff has been working with various residents, businesses, and community members over the past two (2) years to develop a draft specific plan to facilitate the development of residential, commercial, and industrial properties in response to the needs and wants of the community.
-If approved, the new Specific Plan would effectively establish a link between implementing policies of the General Plan and the future, individual development proposals within the South Centre City planning area.
-With a focus on the neighborhoods surrounding Quince Street, South Escondido Boulevard, and Centre City Parkway in southwest Escondido, the South Centre City Specific Plan would bring together detailed regulations into a focused development scheme to improve community health, safety, sustainability, and economic prosperity, while respecting the unique character of South Centre City and preserving the community values of southern gateway character.
+The new Specific Plan was presented to the City Council for adoption on March 21, 2018.
+The new plan effectively establishes a link between implementing policies of the General Plan and the future, individual development proposals within the South Centre City planning area.
+With a focus on the neighborhoods surrounding Quince Street, South Escondido Boulevard, and Centre City Parkway in southwest Escondido, the South Centre City Specific Plan brings together detailed regulations into a focused development scheme to improve community health, safety, sustainability, and economic prosperity, while respecting the unique character of South Centre City and preserving the community values of southern gateway character.
 Because the Specific Plan was adopted by Ordinance, it will become effective in mid-May.